Erudika/paraio.org/src/monolite/partials/033-restauth.md

 For example calling `paraClient.signIn("facebook", "facebook_access_token")` should return a new `User` object and would store the JWT token in memory.
 To get an access token from Facebook, use their JavaScript SDK.

+After you call `paraClient.signIn()` and the request succeeds, the client switches to token-based access to the API.
+This is different from the normal operation using access and secret keys.
+Tokens can only authenticate users.

 To sign out and clear the JWT access token use:

 ```java